 Figure 1: red arrowheads - cell nuclei; light pink - artificial ECM; dark pink - local tissue

-Figure 2: red arrowhead indicates a possible capillary; blue arrowhead points to spindle shape cells typical of fibroblasts; purple fibres, indicative of collagen, are evident and dispersed throughout the slide
+Figure 2: red arrowhead indicates a possible capillary; blue arrowhead points to spindle shape cells typical of fibroblasts; purple fibres, indicative of collagen, are evident and dispersed throughout the image

 Figure 2 is stained with Masson trichrome.
 Masson trichrome accentuates collagen, a central part of our native ECM, that appears here in purple.
-As evident from this slide the matrix, composed of synthetic polymeric chains is full with collagen fibers that were laid there by residing fibroblasts from local tissue.
+As evident from this image the matrix, composed of synthetic polymeric chains, is full of collagen fibers that were laid there by residing fibroblasts from local tissue.
 This finding fortifies our initial assumptions that local tissue will invade the matrix while remaining viable and active.
 The deposition of collagen actually “hides” the synthetic fibers from our own immune system and metabolism thus embedding them permanently within our body.
-Another finding that stands out in the Masson trichrome stained slide (Figure 2) is the evidence of capillaries within the matrix, yet another strong indicator of permanent integration.
+Another finding that stands out in the Masson trichrome stained image (figure 2) is the evidence of capillaries within the matrix, yet another strong indicator of permanent integration.

 On the intellectual property (IP) front, CorNeat Vision has made extensive progress over the past few years.
 In order to protect our innovations, we registered intellectual property for both ophthalmic and non-ophthalmic devices, leveraging CorNeat bio-integration platform technology.